Secure your business from login to chargeback

 According to this year’s Gartner Market Guide for Online Fraud Detection, “By 2023, 30% of banks and digital commerce businesses will have dedicated trust and safety teams to protect the integrity of all online brand/customer interactions, which is an increase from fewer than 5% today.*”

-As the leader in Digital Trust & Safety, Sift believes this statement is an example of the fundamental shift from traditional fraud prevention strategies and solutions to a trust and safety approach that is becoming more and more common for online businesses.
+As the leader in Digital Trust & Safety, Sift believes this statement is an example of the fundamental shift from traditional fraud prevention solutions and strategies to a trust and safety approach that is becoming more and more common for online businesses.

 Companies can no longer focus solely on payment fraud detection or mitigation.
 Successful businesses must abandon that narrow mindset and instead recognize the need for fraud prevention across a variety of use cases and fraud types, including account takeover (ATO), promo abuse, synthetic fraud, and others.